-Host online investor conferences, IPA-IPA collaboration virtual roundtables, one-on-one meetings, webinars, online recruitment aftercare and information sessions, especially during COVID-19 times.
+Host online investor conferences, IPA-IPA collaboration virtual roundtables, one-on-one meetings, webinars, online recruitment, aftercare and information sessions, especially during COVID-19 times.

-Example: Germany's Trade and Invest has launched a series of webinars on topics, including latest pandemic-related regulatory changes, how companies have managed the crisis and what possible exit scenarios look like, novel fast track programmes for medical apps as the demand for digital solutions in the health care system continues to grow.
+Example: Germany's Trade and Invest (GTAI) has launched a series of webinars on topics, including latest pandemic-related regulatory changes, how companies have managed the crisis and what possible exit scenarios look like.
+GATI has a dedicated webpage that includes all the information on upcoming online events categorised by industry and region.